 - From a co-borrower or co-signer

 You will need to provide your loan officer with a gift letter for the down payment.
 This shows that the person gifting the funds does not expect to be repaid.
-You will need to include the following in the gift letter:

 First-time Home Buyer Down payment Assistance and Grants